Please remember: All UNHCR services and activities are always free of charge.

 What is misconduct?

-The United Nations defines misconduct as “any failure by a staff member to comply with his or her obligations under the Charter of the United Nations, the Staff Regulations and Staff Rules or other administrative issuances, or to observe the standards of conduct expected of an international civil servant.”
+The United Nations defines misconduct as “any failure by a staff member to comply with his or her obligations under the Charter of the United Nations, the Staff Regulations and Staff Rules or other administrative issuances, or to observe the United Nations Standards of Conduct expected of an international civil servant.”

 Possible misconduct can include: